-We will notify you in writing of the decision.
-We will be selective in what research we approve due to the high volume of applications and may insist that the research is also submitted to an appropriate local research ethics committee (for example, University, NHS or research body).
+We will notify you in writing of the NRC decision.
+We will be selective in what research we approve due to the high volume of applications.
+We may ask that the research is also submitted to an appropriate local research ethics committee (for example, University, NHS or research body).